Milan Knežević (Montenegrin politician)

-Milan Knežević (Serbian Cyrillic: Милан Кнежевић; born 24 March 1980) is a Montenegrin politician and poet who is the founder and current president of the right-wing Democratic People's Party, a member of presidency of the opposition Democratic Front alliance and current Мember of the Parliament of Montenegro as well as the President of the Parliamentary Board for Defence and Security.
+Milan Knežević (Serbian Cyrillic: Милан Кнежевић; born 24 March 1980) is a Montenegrin politician and poet.
+He is the founder and current president of the right-wing Democratic People's Party, a member of presidency of the opposition Democratic Front alliance, current Мember of the Parliament of Montenegro and the President of the Parliamentary Board for Defence and Security.

 Biography

 Private life

 He was born to a Serb family in 1980 in Titograd (Podgorica).
 Having finished elementary and secondary school in Podgorica, Knežević graduated Serbian language and South Slavic literature at the Faculty of Philosophy in Nikšić.
 He is fluent in Serbian, English and Russian language.

-On 13 November 2020, it was announced that Knežević contracted COVID-19.
+On 13 November 2020, it was announced that Knežević had contracted COVID-19.

 Political life

-He decided to enter political life in the mid 2000s by joining Srđan Milić's Socialist People's Party (SNP), in which he was one of the representatives in the parliament of Montenegro.
-Before the 2012 parliamentary election right-wing faction of the SNP led by Knežević and their former president Predrag Bulatović left the party and join Democratic Front (DF) alliance independently.
+He decided to enter political life in the mid-2000s by joining Srđan Milić's Socialist People's Party (SNP), in which he was one of the representatives in the parliament of Montenegro.
+Before the 2012 parliamentary election, the right-wing faction of the SNP led by Knežević and their former president Predrag Bulatović left the party and joined the Democratic Front (DF) alliance independently.

-After the election Knežević remains a representative in the assembly.
+After the election Knežević remained a representative in the assembly.
 In November 2015, he was elected President of the newly formed populist Democratic People's Party (DNP).

 Involvement in alleged coup d'état

-On 15 February 2017, Milan Knežević was stripped of his parliamentary immunity in connection with an ongoing criminal prosecution against him.
+On 15 February 2017, Knežević was stripped of his parliamentary immunity in connection with an ongoing criminal prosecution against him.
 On 8 June 2017, the High Court in Podgorica confirmed the indictment of Milan Knežević, along with thirteen other persons, including two Russian nationals and Andrija Mandić, on charges that included "preparing a conspiracy against the constitutional order and the security of Montenegro" and an "attempted terrorist act."

-On 18 October 2017, Knezevic has been sentenced to seven months in prison, for attacking a policeman on 17 October 2015 in front of the Parliament building, during the Democratic Front protests.
-After being found guilty Knezevic said that the verdict was an indicator of trapped state institutions, particularly judicial ones.
-He added he was not afraid and said he would continue his political struggle.
-He also announced he would appeal against the court's judgement.
+On 18 October 2017, Knezevic was sentenced to seven months in prison, for attacking a policeman on 17 October 2015 in front of the Parliament building, during the Democratic Front protests.
+After being found guilty, Knezevic said that the verdict was an indicator of trapped state institutions, particularly judicial ones, and announced that he would appeal against the court's judgement.

+In February 2021, the Montenegrin appellate court overturned the first-instance verdict against Knežević and the other defendants, and ordered a retrial.
+On July 12, 2024, the High Court in Podgorica acquitted Milan Knežević and all other defendants charged with organizing and preparing the alleged 2016 coup d'état.

+Incident at the Airport Podgorica

+On 7 December 2022, in front of the airport Podgorica main building, Milan Knežević with his bodyguard, first verbally and then physically attacked a man in his twenties who supposedly had previously verbally insulted Milan.
+Both involved parties agreed not to press charges against each other.
+Soon after, Milan Knežević made numerous media statements, saying that he had been verbally and physically attacked because he was a Serb and that he intended to arm his family because he and his family didn't feel safe.
+Soon after the airport released the security video footage of the incident.